How to set Instagram to use less cellular data

 5. Next, turn off Upload at highest quality and turn on Disable HDR Video Playback.

-Use less cellular data when using the Instagram app
+Use less cellular data in Instagram app settings

-Now, Instagram has been configured to be more data-friendly, so you can be a little more confident when using the app on cellular networks.
+Now, Instagram has been optimized for data efficiency, so you can be a little more confident using the app on cellular networks.

 What does this setting do?

-Admittedly, the setting is not very descriptive, and it leaves you wondering what it actually does to save your cellular data.
+Admittedly, the setting isn’t very descriptive, and it leaves you wondering what it actually does to save your cellular data.
 So what does it actually do?

 According to Instagram, enabling this setting prevents videos in your feed from preloading when you’re connected to a cellular network, which means videos in your feed will load more slowly than they would with the setting turned off.